DipanshuShukla/LeetCode-Solutions/Trees/Easy/Invert Binary Tree/readme.md

 #### Implementation

-The method uses an a recursion to traverse the tree in BFS fashion.
+The method uses an a recursive approach to traverse the tree in BFS fashion. we take the length of the current level at the begining to traverse only the nodes in the current level.

 ### Java